antoniocirigliano/Fetal_Head_Segmentation_in_Ultrasound_Images/README.md

 This repository contains the code and experiments developed for my Master's thesis project, focused on **fetal head segmentation in prenatal ultrasound images** using deep learning.

-The project explores different strategies based on the **UNet architecture**, including supervised, semi-supervised, and multi-task learning, with extensions for both image and video processing.
+The project explores different strategies based on the **UNet architecture**, including supervised, semi-supervised and multi-task learning, with extensions for both image and video processing.

 ---